shakacode/shakapacker/docs/v8_upgrade.md

 __webpack_public_path__ = 'https://mycdn.url.com/packs';
 ```

-In your code and ensuring it is run first in the app, will allow the dynamic imports lookup path to be overriden at runtime.
+In your code and ensuring it is run first in the app, will allow the dynamic imports lookup path to be overridden at runtime.

 You can also try Webpack `output.publicPath` option of `'auto'` as per https://webpack.js.org/guides/public-path/#automatic-publicpath.